bishwajit70/warehouse-management-client/README.md

 * Spices House App is designed to maintain a spices warehouse
 * Here user can register with an email and password and login with that same email and password
 * User can also login with social login system
-* User can add items, remove items, restock items with name, image, pirce, quantity, supplier name
+* User can add items with name, image, pirce, quantity, supplier name etc.
+* User also can delivery item one by one
+* User can restock items with a quantity
-* User also can view his/her items and delete any of the items.
+* User also can view his/her items .
-* User can provide information and for future purposes
+* User can provide information for future.

 ## Available Scripts